euyixiyue/scam/README.md

-You enjoy the company of other people.
+You never have to change anything you got up in the middle of the night to write.
+		-- Saul Bellow